-It does not stop worrying as the visibility of gvSIG in the Google trends reached its plateau and better moment during the 2009 and 2011 years, but in the last three years it has been falling.
-This must be reflected in the amount of software downloads, activity of the communities and therefore developers; I mean both the formal ones from the Academy or subsidized investment and the hairy ones doing code from rooms full of smoke and beer.
+It is still worrying how the visibility of gvSIG in Google trends reached its plateau and best moment during 2009 and 2011, but in the last three years it has been in decline.
+This should be reflected in the amount of software downloads, community activity and therefore developers; I mean both the formal ones from the Academy or subsidized investment and the furry ones making code from rooms full of smoke and beer.

-For our part we believe that gvSIG will maintain a line of stability in the community that loves Java and the free code.
-Although the management of economic resources, alliances and promotion of the development of functionalities suggested by the impatience that can grow the visibility in the Anglo-Saxon environment will be a strong challenge.
+For our part, we believe that gvSIG will maintain a stable line in the community that loves Java and free code.
+Although it will be a strong challenge to manage financial resources, alliances and promote the development of functionalities suggested by the impatience that can increase visibility in the Anglo-Saxon environment.
 Especially at the level of end users who search the Internet for other people's opinions.

-It sure is not easy to be behind statistics, but for that is benchmarking, much more in free code contexts.
-The impact of not having the same economic resources as 5 years ago, losing high-value technical resources or facing economic recession in the context of strategic partners could be offset by reorienting common sense strategies that seem to be working with the sister project (QGIS ) Which, as of 2011 has managed to grow at disproportionate levels, as shown by the joint graph of the two tools.
+Sure, it is not easy to be behind statistics, but that is what benchmarking is for, much more in open source contexts.
+The impact of not having the same economic resources as 5 years ago, losing high-value technical resources, or facing economic recession in the context of strategic partners, could be offset by reorienting common sense strategies that seem to be working for the sister project (QGIS ) that, as of 2011, has managed to grow at disproportionate levels, as shown in the joint graph of the two tools.

-In terms of sustainability, we should not let go even a slight opportunity.
-As an example, it is necessary to take a look at what is happening with the cooperation projects in America Lagina promoted by bilateral, multilateral or debt restructuring funds, coming from Europe that little knowledge or will have in gvSIG; It would not be bad to review what is happening with the message you are receiving.
+When it comes to sustainability, don't let go of even a slight opportunity.
+As an example, we must take a look at what is happening with the Lagina cooperation projects in America promoted by bilateral, multilateral or debt reconversion funds from Europe that have little knowledge or will in gvSIG; it would not be bad to check what is happening with the message they are receiving.

-We must clarify that in the ecosystem of free solutions, this is not a competition but a complementarity. gvSIG exists for Java and QGIS for C ++, both for multiplatform; A GIS project for Java will always be necessary, as long as it maintains that enviable position in the development environments.
-It is also interesting that the OpenSource model and the development of collaborative communities have never been so provisional as they are today; you just have to see the blow that traditional schemes have given initiatives such as OpenStreetmap, Wikipedia, WordPress, to name a few.
-But we must also be aware that in the globalized world we live in today, lifting the decline curve of the life cycle of a product is only possible by supporting in a balanced way the few legs on which open source technology businesses are based: Capital, innovation and the community.
+We must clarify that in the ecosystem of free solutions, this is not a competition but a complementarity. gvSIG exists for Java and QGIS for C++, both for multiplatform; A GIS project for Java will always be necessary, as long as it maintains its enviable position in development environments.
+It is also interesting that never before has the OpenSource model and the development of collaborative communities been as temporary as it is today; You just have to see the blow that initiatives such as OpenStreetmap, Wikipedia, Wordpress, to name a few, have given to traditional schemes.
+But we must also be aware that in the globalized world we live in today, lifting the decline curve of a product's life cycle is only possible by supporting in a balanced way the few legs on which open source technology businesses are based: capital, innovation and community.

-We believe that the strategy of synergizing with NASA's World Wind SDK is a valuable step to avoid investing resources in developing something that is already there and that does not require redoing from scratch.
-We also believe that initiatives such as this have been possible for a long time (talking about the continuity of the OSGeo incubation process and synergies with geek acceptance libraries) and that beyond resource optimization is an interesting decision for synergies of global value.
+We believe that the strategy of synergizing with NASA's World Wind SDK is a valuable step to avoid investing resources in developing something that is already there and does not require redoing from scratch.
+We also believe that initiatives like this could be done for a long time (talking about the continuity of the OSGeo incubation process and synergies with geek acceptance libraries) and that, beyond the optimization of resources, it is an interesting decision due to world-class synergies.

-Outside of looking pessimistic in part of the article, we seek to convey a constructive analysis.
-We extend our congratulations to all gvSIG users who have supported their growth with great effort.
-Congratulations to the promoters for this success to the innovation that, surely will bring fruits of visibility and new alliances.
+Apart from appearing pessimistic in part of the article, we seek to convey a constructive analysis.
+We extend our congratulations to all gvSIG users who have supported its growth with great effort.
+Congratulations to the promoters for this success in innovation that will surely bring fruits of visibility and new alliances.